datadrivers/terraform-provider-nexus/docs/resources/repository.md

 page_title: "Resource nexus_repository"
 subcategory: "Other"
 description: |-
+  !> This resource is deprecated.
+Please use the resource "nexusrepository*" instead.
   Use this resource to create a Nexus Repository.
 ---
 # Resource nexus_repository
+!> This resource is deprecated.
+Please use the resource "nexus_repository_*" instead.

 Use this resource to create a Nexus Repository.
 ## Example Usage
 ```terraform